Mateo Musacchio: International career

 Musacchio was first called by the Argentina national team in May 2011, as manager Sergio Batista only selected players under 25 for friendlies with Nigeria and Poland.
 He made his debut against the former on 2 June, in a 4–1 defeat.

 In 2017, Gianni De Biasi asked Musacchio if he would be interested in playing for Albania of which he was the manager, but the player declined as he wished to represent his country of birth.

 Style of play

-A press release of A.C.
-Milan described Musacchio as a "very physical centre back" with character and agility.
+A press release of AC Milan described Musacchio as a "very physical centre back" with character and agility.
 Additionally, the article highlighted his marking and blocking abilities, and that he liked to start moves and play short passes."

 Personal life

-Musacchio's paternal grandparents were of Albanian origin, being Arbëreshë from Portocannone in lower Molise region, Italy.
+Musacchio's distant paternal lineage is of Albanian origin.
+His grandparents were from Portocannone in lower Molise region, Italy.
 The surname Musacchio originated from the Muzaka region in south-central Albania, and was widely used in the Albanian community in Italy.